yashchinchole/LeetCode/README.md

 # Practice
-Collection of LeetCode and GeeksForGeeks questions to ace the coding interview!
+Collection of LeetCode questions to ace the coding interview!